Have you been Denied or cut off your Long-Term Disability benefits?

 If you have been denied long-term disability benefits in Hamilton, speak with a lawyer who specializes in denied LTD claim litigation.
 Hamilton lawyer Matt Lalande has represented hundreds of individual claimants at all stages of disability claims, including claim denial, denial at the change of definition, or lawsuits to recover disability benefits.

 Types of LTD Claims We Can Help With

-Lalande & Company Lawyers are experienced with representing individuals who have been denied long-term disability benefits under private insurance plans.
+Lalande Personal Injury Lawyers are experienced with representing individuals who have been denied long-term disability benefits under private insurance plans.
 We have represented Hamilton disability insurance claimants at all stages of the process, from the initial denial to pretrial.